BrianJomo/Event-Host/README.md

 ```

-To explore the features of this neighbourhood website application navigate to this link on your browser or just click on this link: https://event-host.herokuapp.com/
+To explore the features of this event website application navigate to this link on your browser or just click on this link: https://event-host.herokuapp.com/